Cal-Woods/Cal-Woods/README.md

 <article>
   <section>
     <h2>Bio</h2>
-    <p>My name is Cal Woods and I am a second-year BSc in Computing student at Dundalk Institute of Technology (DkIT) in Dundalk, Co Louth, Ireland.
-I am studying the software development stream which includes modules: Algorithms, Web Applications Development, Object-Oriented Programming, Software Testing, Security for Software Developers, Data Analysis, Database Development, Database Management & Introduction to Software Development.
-Our primary programming language is Java.
+    <p>My name is Cal Woods and I am a third-year BSc in Computing student at Dundalk Institute of Technology (DkIT) in Dundalk, Co Louth, Ireland.
+I am studying the software development stream were my primary programming language is Java.
 I have also done a level 5 in Computing course at Drogheda Institute of Further Education (DIFE) in Drogheda, Co Louth, Ireland, prior to coming to DkIT college where Python was the computer language used for this course.</p>
   </section>
   <section>
     <h2>Purpose of this github account:</h2>